-Earlier today, a friend showed me her iPad and asked me to see the movie Walang Forever (There is no Forever).
+Earlier today, a friend showed me her iPad and asked me to see the movie Walang Forever (Forever doesn’t Exist).
 It is a 2015 Filipino film starring Mr. Jericho Rosales and Ms. Jennylyn Mercado.
 Since I stopped believing in forever, watching romantic movies or anything which has something to do with love was considered a taboo.
 I thought it was okay to watch because the title itself insinuated something negative.
 It could probably be a tragic story.
 Pathetic much?
 I know right!

 Pfft!
 Stop right there!